featherbear/featherbear.github.io/blog/__hugo/content/post/unsw-scientia-signage.md

 This "Single Page Application" would need to be run from a possibly offline context, where the client might not have an internet connection.
 Perhaps the client might be in a firewalled environment where outbound connections to the internet are blocked.
-That's the case for the Pi's actually, if you continue to [read here](#alternative-systems)
+That's the case for the Pis we had actually, if you continue [reading below](#balena-dash-and-screenly-ose)

 Because of this, I was unable/unwilling to use/embed a JavaScript framework like React, Vue, or my current exploration - Svelte.
 This meant everything had to be Vanilla JS - nothing wrong with that!
 In fact I have plenty of experience from my previous sheer refusal to use large JS libraries (lmao jQuery.)